AdaCore/training_material/courses/rust_essentials/180_modules/05-use_super_self.rst

 Absolute Paths
 ----------------

-* Use :rust:`crate` to refer to something from the base directory of the filesystem
+* Use :rust:`crate` to refer to something from base directory of filesystem

   * Always starts from the root of the current crate
-  * Path stays valid even if you move the file to a different module
+  * Path stays valid even if you move the code to a different module

 * Example